coderjcronin/Aeroscout-Recording-Transporter/README.md

 ## What is this?
 This program, written in Go, is meant to be a utiliy for preparing recording sessions made by the Aeroscout Location Engine (ALE) to minimize their footprint for transport as well as restore their layout for recording analysis/reporting.

-This is accomplish by iterating through the recording folders within the session, deleting all but the first instance of the RadioMaps and Maps folders (since these folders are identical through recordings), then restoring the directory layout via symbolic links when needed for analysis.
+This is accomplish by iterating through the recording folders within the session, deleting all but the first instance of the RadioMaps and Maps folders (since these folders are identical through recordings), then zip archiving the recording session when ready.

 ## Why Go?
 Because I know maybe four languages well enough to do this: